Nodulaire/ELK-Ansible/Documentation/Logstash-Info-v1.md

 "Logstash is an open source tool for collecting, parsing, and storing logs for future use."
 Wikipedia

 Logtsash collect and process all the log he received.
-It's support a lot of format but here we are only using syslogformat ( RFC 5424 ) and JSON to get all our logs togethers and understandable for elasticsearch.
+It's support a lot of formats, but here we are only using syslog format ( RFC 5424 ) and JSON to get all our logs together and understandable for elasticsearch.

 ## Installation

-The Installation of logstash is part of our ELK deployement playbook.
-Here we're gonna explain the files contain.
+The Installation of logstash is part of our ELK deployment playbook.
+Here, we are going to explain the files contain.
 ### Variables file

 You can find this file [here](../Playbooks/elk/logstash/defaults/logstash_options.yml).